Master Gardener Plant Sale

 Lunch & Learn is a program we do in conjunction with the Tulsa Central Library in the spring and the fall where Master Gardeners make presentations during the lunch hour on a variety of timely gardening topics.

-Each spring the Tulsa Master Gardeners teach a series of class for those wanting to become better gardeners.
-This year the 6 classes will cover botany basics, soils, vegetables, flowers, trees, shrubs, and turf.
+We've added a additional offering of this class for July/August 2019 for those wanting to become better gardeners.
+This year the 6 classes will cover botany basics, soils, vegetables, pollinator gardens, trees, shrubs, and turf.
+You can take one or take them all.
+We hope to see you there.

 Months of planning and preparation come together for four days in Mid-March for the HBA Home and Garden Show.
 MGs will showcase a variety of gardening ideas and research based information which will motivate you to become a better gardener.